OriHoch/uumpa-argocd-plugin/README.template.md

 Generators should not modify the `data` dict, and can assume all values are already rendered, so no need to call `common.render` on them like in the `process_value` function.

+If the `is_skipped` argument is True, the generator should not perform its main functionality, but can still yield items if needed.

 ##### Example